iExecBlockchainComputing/katacoda-scenario/hello-world/step1.md

 * a smart contract that interfaces your iExec Dapp from Ethereum to the offchain app.

-Factorial off-chain app is already installed and deployed in the iExec network.
+You will deploy those 2 parts in this tutorial, the Factorial off-chain app in the iExec network and the dapp smart contract in ethereum testnet.
-You will learn to do that in another tutorial soon.

 Go into the created directory: